 In December 2009, we released A Guide to Claims-Based identity and Access Control.
-This was patterns & practices's first deliverable, and an important milestone, in our cloud program.
+This was patterns &practices's first deliverable, and an important milestone, in our cloud program.

-The Windows Azure platform is special in many ways.
+Windows Azure is special in many ways.
 One is the rate of innovation.
 The various teams that deliver all of the platform's systems proved that they could rapidly ship new functionality.
 To keep up with them, I felt we had to develop content very quickly.
 We decided to run our projects in two-months sprints, each one focused on a specific set of considerations.

-This guide is the result of our first sprint and mainly covers a migration scenario: how to move an existing application to the Windows Azure platform.
+This guide mainly covers a migration scenario: how to move an existing application to Windows Azure.
 As in the claims guide, we've developed a fictitious case study that explains, step by step, the challenges our customers are likely to encounter.

-I want to start by thanking the following subject matter experts and contributors to this guide: Dominic Betts, Scott Densmore, Ryan Dunn, Steve Marx, and Matias Woloski.
+I want to start by thanking the following subject matter experts and contributors to this guide: Dominic Betts, Scott Densmore, Ryan Dunn, Steve Marx, and MatiasWoloski.
 Dominic has the unusual skill of knowing a subject in great detail and of finding a way to explain it to the rest of us that is precise, complete, and yet simple to understand.
 Scott brought us a wealth of knowledge about how to build scalable Windows Azure applications, which is what he did before he joined my team.
 He also brings years of experience about how to build frameworks and tools for developers.
 I've had the privilege of working with Ryan in previous projects, and I've always benefited from his acuity, insights, and experience.
 As a Windows Azure evangelist, he's been able to show us what customers with very real requirements need.
 Steve is a technical strategist for Windows Azure.
 He's been instrumental in shaping this guide.
 We rely on him to show us not just what the platform can do today but how it will evolve.
 This is important because we want to provide guidance today that is aligned with longer-term goals.
 Last but not least, Matias is a veteran of many projects with me.
 He's been involved with Windows Azure since the very first day, and his efforts have been invaluable in creating this guide.

 As it happens with all our written content, we have sample code for most of the chapters.
 They demonstrate what we talk about in the guide.
-Many thanks to the project's development and test teams for providing a good balance of technically sound, focused and simple-tounderstand code: Federico Boerr (Southworks), Scott Densmore, Masashi Narumoto, Kirthi Royadu (Infosys Ltd.), Lavanya Selvaraj (Infosys Ltd.), and Matias Woloski (Southworks).
+Many thanks to the project's development and test teams for providing a good balance of technically sound, focused and simple-to-understand code: Masashi Narumoto, Scott Densmore, Federico Boerr (Southworks), AdriánMenegatti (Southworks), Hanz Zhang, Ravindra Mahendravarman (Infosys Ltd.), Rathi Velusamy (Infosys Ltd.).

 Our guides must not only be technically accurate but also entertaining and interesting to read.
-This is no simple task, and I want to thank Dominic Betts, RoAnn Corbisier, Colin Campbell, Roberta Leibovitz, and Tina Burden from the writing and editing team for excelling at this.
+This is no simple task, and I want to thank Dominic Betts, RoAnn Corbisier, Alex Homer, and Tina Burden from the writing and editing team for excelling at this.

-The visual design concept used for this guide was originally developed by Roberta Leibovitz and Colin Campbell (Modeled Computation LLC) for A Guide to Claims-Based Identity and Access Control.
+The visual design concept used for this guide was originally developed by Roberta Leibovitz and Colin Campbell (Modeled Computation LLC) for A Guide toClaims-Based Identity and Access Control.
 Based on the excellent responses we received, we decided to reuse it for this book.
-The book design was created by John Hubbard (Eson).
-The cartoon faces were drawn by the award-winning Seattlebased cartoonist Ellen Forney.
-The technical illustrations were adapted from my Tablet PC mockups by Rob Nance.
+The book design was created by John Hubbard (eson).
+The cartoon faces were drawn by the award-winning Seattle-based cartoonist Ellen Forney.
+The technical illustrations were adapted from my Tablet PC mockups by Rob Nanceand Katie Niemer.